PrivateAIM/documentation/src/guide/user/survival-regression.md

 class ResultsAggregator(StarAggregator):
     def __init__(self, flame):
-        """
-        Initializes the custom Aggregator node.

-        :param flame: Instance of FlameCoreSDK to interact with the FLAME components.
-        """
         super().__init__(flame)  # Connects this aggregator to the FLAME components

     def aggregation_method(self, analysis_results):
-        """
-        Aggregates the results received from all analyzer nodes.

-        :param analysis_results: A list of analysis results from each analyzer node.
-        :return: The aggregated result (e.g., total patient count across all analyzers).
-        """
         # fit the model on the full data set for comparison
         data = load_rossi()
         cph = CoxPHFitter()